kennytm/cargo-kcov/README.md

 You need to install `kcov` v26 or above to collect coverage report from Rust.
 Some distro is still shipping v25 or v11, so you will need to build from source.

+For macOS, you will need `kcov` v35 or above.

 Please follow the instruction in <https://users.rust-lang.org/t/650>. **`cargo-kcov` requires v30 or above** since earlier versions of kcov do not report its version number.